 The contractor/contractor's consultant shall consult with CEIE regarding existing wetland delineation data.
-The contractor/contractor's consultant may be required to delineate the affected wetlands in accordance with USACE specifications.
+The contractor/contractor's consultant may be required to delineate, or have delineated, the affected wetlands in accordance with USACE specifications.

 13.1.1.
 A Joint Permit Application (JPA):